 Cash and Venmo only.
 No checks or credit cards.

 A current learner’s permit is required to be tested.
 Make sure the 9-digit number is legible.

-The DLD (Drivers License Division) has a waiting list, and you must have everything completed before you can make the appointment and be 16 years old.
-You will need to take your own car to be tested and be able to parallel park between cones that are about 25′ apart.
-They are not open on Saturday’s, Sunday’s or Holidays.
+The DLD (Drivers License Division) has a waiting list for tests, so plan ahead.
+You will need to provide your own car and be prepared to parallel park between cones that are 25 feet apart.
+The DLD is not open on Saturdays, Sundays, or holidays.

-If you should fail your road test, you can re-take it the very next day but it’s required to wait at least 24 hours.
-You don’t have to go back to the same tester if you don’t want to.
-If you feel that you need more practice, call or text me at 801-602-6065.
+If you fail your road test, you must wait 24 hours before retaking it.
+You can go to any certified tester.
+If you need more practice, text me at 801-602-6065.
 You will need to show the examiner that you can do the following ten skills:

 1. Right turns: (Giros ala derecho) Remember to signal, check your mirrors, look over your shoulder and then go.
 I call this (S.M.O.G.)
 You can turn right on a red light if there isn’t any traffic coming in your lane but you must stop completely first at the base of the stop sign or the first white line for 3 seconds and then move forward slowing until you can see clearly.
 Don’t ever assume that no one is coming and if you’re not sure if you have time to pull out in front of someone, always wait.
 It’s better to be safe than sorry.